 Presented below is the birth name popularity of Ambrose for boys.
-Ambrose reached its highest rank of #290 in the U.S. then, but is not in the Top 1000 at the moment.
+Ambrose reached its highest rank of #290 in the U.S. in the 1880s, but is not in the Top 1000 at the moment.
 (2014 Birth Statistics)

 The only other popular alternative form of Ambrose ranked in the Top 1000 is Merlin.
 These boy names reached the peak of their popularity during 1910-1919 (usage of 0.5995%) and are now significantly less popular, with the forms Ambrose and Merlin becoming less trendy.
 Shown below is a comparison of the usage of Ambrose and related names.
 (2014 Birth Statistics)